Dr. John Hagelin, International President

 Rajendra K. Pachauri, Ph.D.

 Rajendra K. Pachauri, Ph.D., is an internationally renowned leader on environmental and energy issues and their policy dimensions.
 He was chair of the Intergovernmental Panel on Climate Change (IPCC) from 2002 to 2015, and under his leadership the IPCC won the Nobel Peace Prize in 2007 for its contributions to climate change assessment and response strategies.
-He is CEO of The Energy and Resources Institute (TERI) in New Delhi, which he helped build over 35 years into a 1,200-employee organization engaged in research and development of solutions to global problems in the fields of energy, environment, and current patterns of development.
+He is Executive Vice Chairman of The Energy and Resources Institute (TERI) in New Delhi, which he helped build over 35 years into a 1,200-employee organization engaged in research and development of solutions to global problems in the fields of energy, environment, and current patterns of development.

 Dr. Pachauri holds a Ph.D. with co-majors in industrial engineering and economics from North Carolina State University, USA.
 He has authored more than 130 articles and 27 books, mostly in the areas of economics and the environment, and he is the recipient of 25 honorary doctoral degrees from universities around the world.